-The city manager develops recommendations and provides information the mayor and council need to develop policies and directives.
+The City of Carrollton’s city manager develops recommendations and provides information the mayor and council need to develop policies and directives.
 This office prepares reports, submits the annual city budget, monitors expenditures and provides and/or coordinates support services and resources for the mayor and city council.
 The city manager prepares and reviews agenda items for all regular and called mayor and council meetings.
 After each meeting, the results are reviewed and forwarded to the appropriate department for disposition.
 This office also responds to mayor and council requests for information and provides an avenue for our citizens to direct their requests, complaints and needs concerning city government.
 The city manager also provides leadership and direction to department directors.

 As provided for in Resolution 07-2016, adopted at the January 4, 2016, mayor and council meeting, the city manager shall produce an annual newsletter identifying improvements made by the city, services available to the public and events sponsored by the city throughout the year.